Quantum dynamics of spin-J particles in static and rotating magnetic fields: Entanglement resonances and kinks: Introduction

-Further, we extended the study to a pair of high-spin particles, incorporating their dipolar interactions.
-In the setup we consider, the DDIs result in two terms in the Hamiltonian: an Ising type, and a spin conserving exchange term.
-The DDI leads to the entanglement between the spins, which we quantified using entanglement entropy, which also depends critically on the magnitude of Zeeman fields.
-We show that increasing the longitudinal field reduces the correlations between the spins, while the dependence on the transverse field displays a non-monotonous behavior for small longitudinal field strengths.
-The dynamics starting from the lowest two-spin stretched state reveals entanglement peaks (resonances) and kinks.
-We explicitly obtain their criteria by analyzing the energy spectrum of the Hamiltonian in the rotating frame, which are in excellent agreement with the numerical results.
-As expected, increasing the transverse field strength broadens the resonance widths, leading to the overlapping of entanglement peaks.
-Finally, we briefly comment on the regime of relatively weak dipolar interactions, which is particularly relevant for dipolar Bose-Einstein condensates.
+Extending the analysis to a pair of spin-$J$ particles and incorporating their dipolar interactions, we examine the entanglement between the spins, both in the ground state and during the time evolution.
+As we discuss, there are non-trivial effects of the magnetic field on the correlation between the spins.
+Increasing the longitudinal field reduces the correlations between the spins in their ground state, while the dependence on the transverse field displays a non-monotonous behavior for small longitudinal field strengths.
+In the dynamics, starting from the lowest two-spin stretched state, the maximum entanglement as a function of field parameters exhibits resonant peaks.
+A careful analysis of the spin-1/2 case also reveals a kink, and we derive precise analytical conditions for its existence using the energy spectrum of the Hamiltonian in the rotating frame.
+Strikingly, we show that the entanglement kink can be used to engineer the entanglement dynamics in a controlled way in a pair of qubits.
+Furthermore, a stronger transverse field broadens the resonances, which can eventually lead to their overlap.
+Finally, we briefly discuss the regime of relatively weak dipolar interactions, which is particularly relevant for dipolar Bose-Einstein condensates.

 The paper is organized as follows.
-Section~\ref{sm} discusses the Hamiltonian of a spin in a time-dependent magnetic field as well as the non-interacting model, where we break down the large spin into a gas of non-interacting spin-1/2 particles.
-The spin-dynamics and the time-dependence of the magnetic dipole moment for different initial states are covered in section~\ref{sdyn}.
-The population and entanglement dynamics of two spins are discussed in section~\ref{spddi}.
+Section~\ref{sm} discusses the Hamiltonian of a spin in a time-dependent magnetic field as well as the non-interacting model, where we break down the spin-$J$ particle into a gas of non-interacting spin-1/2 particles.
+The single spin dynamics for different initial states are covered in section~\ref{sdyn}.
+The properties of the ground state, the population and entanglement dynamics, including the resonances, of two spins starting from a stretched state are discussed in section~\ref{spddi}.
 Finally, we briefly discuss the nature of dipolar interactions in the weakly interacting regime in section~\ref{wir}.
 The conclusion and outlook are provided in section~\ref{suou}.